VTsagareli/BT/README.md

 The broken audio files are stored on the github repo, under releases.

-Then one can proceed with running the model
+Then one can proceed with running the model.

-Steps To Run the model:
+I wrote a script "run_pipeline.py" that does all of the steps below:

 1. Run cleaning_and_sampling.py: